We'd love to share some 'good news' stories from CNCA and our member groups:

 Upper Norwood Association for Community Care (UNACC) they are making and delivering healthy and nutritious meals once a week - however many are needed for that week.

-UNACC have also started Nordic Walking - this is every Wednesday at 10am from UNACC at South Norwood Lake.
+UNACC have also started Nordic Walking again in the summer of 2020 - this is every Wednesday at 10am from UNACC at South Norwood Lake.
 Safe outdoor exercise followed by socially distanced tea, coffee and post walk chat.
+The restrictions of the 2nd lockdown have temporarily stopped some of the activities.

 South Croydon Day Centre